 Dining: Killa Wasi is the main restaurant, open for breakfast, lunch and dinner in cosy surroundings.
 Wayra, located on the ranch, is open to hotel guests and the public and is a more casual diner.
 It is open throughout the day and evening, and on some days there are acrobatic displays by circus performers before dinner.
 Both serve Andean cuisiine based on locally grown ingredients.
 There's a bar in the main hotel buidling.

 Children: Children of all ages are welcome.

-Health: The Sacred Valley is a non-malarial area.
+Health: This is a non-malarial area

 This hotel is one of the good guys in their area.
 Sol & Luna Lodge Spa has helped the local community by building sporting facilities as well as renovating local roads and bridges.
 They have also improved the facilities of local schools and helped maintain the community water channels.
 The lodge makes best use of local resources, buying vegetables from local farmers and using locally grown plants in their gardens.
 It also sells local handicrafts in the gift shop.
 As you might imagine reading this, Sol & Luna is an ethical and local employer.